AdilovicUna/Graph-editor/README.md

 # Graph Editor

-A small application that allows the user to create directed graphs.
+A small program that allows the user to create directed graphs.

 # Controls: